AdsanaGithub/SANA-UT-ERC20-Token/README.md

 # Airdrops & Bounties
 Airdrops, bounty campaigns, and gamified launch events are designed to motivate people and spread the news.
 These initiatives can help to garner a critical mass of people curious about the project, raise awareness for the token launch as well as gain early adopters and users of the ecosystem.

-# After the complete of both the Pre-sale and the Main SANA security token sale (STO) sale, Adsana will issue the utility token.
+# After the complete of both the Pre-sale and the Main SANA security token sale (STO), Adsana will issue the utility token.